-“Fornication” is a too narrow translation for its meaning.
+“Fornication” is too narrow a translation for its meaning.
 The idea is immorality of many types.
-It is the word from which we get the English term pornography (porneia), but it carries the idea of more than pornography, but sexual sin of any kind (1 Co 5:1; 6:13, 18; Eph 5:3; Co 3:5; 1 Th 4:3).
+It is the word from which we get the English term pornography (porneia), but it carries the idea of more than pornography—rather, sexual sin of any kind (1 Co 5:1; 6:13, 18; Eph 5:3; Co 3:5; 1 Th 4:3).

 and lewdness [licentiousness, debauchery]

-The Greek word for “lewdness” carries the idea of flagrant, public, sin (Ro 13:13; 1 Pe 4:3).
+The Greek word for “lewdness” carries the idea of flagrant, public sin (Ro 13:13; 1 Pe 4:3).
 It may include open drunkenness, carousing, and sexual promiscuity.
-The idea is that they defy public decency.
+The idea is that these people defy public decency.
 This offends even the predominant culture where it resides.
 It is a manifestation of the flesh (Ga 5:19).
 Peter describes it as homosexuality (2 Pe 2:7).

 which they have practiced.

 The Corinthians previously practiced the sins of this verse.
-They did it as a habit, and now they are doing it again.
+They had done it as a habit, and now they were doing it again.

 Our primary concern should be what God thinks of our ministry.

-Most of us fear being humiliated by people but with Paul, he was more concerned about humiliation before God.
+Most of us fear being humiliated by people, but Paul was more concerned about humiliation before God.
 When Christians follow the bankrupt world system, they are no different than non-Christians.
-The world today looks at the church with askance because what they profess, they do not practice.
+The world today looks at the church askance because what they profess, they do not practice.
 Moral collapse occurs after we flirt with Satan’s system.

 Disunity causes moral laxity.
 Legalism and immorality are bedfellows (Jn 8:3-7).